Could you make it onto this list one day? How will you make your mark?

 Karen’s business was founded in 1981 when she partnered with then-boyfriend Kevin Stanford.
 With a loan of just £100, they bought 1,000 metres of white cotton and began making and selling white shirts to their friends, this soon turned into a super-successful fashion brand and Karen made millions when it was sold in 2004.

 This designer, often referred to as ‘Fashion Royalty’ began her career as an apprentice with a tailor on Saville Row.
-During her apprenticeship, Stella picked up the skills of the trade in everything from hemming trousers to pattern cutting.
+During her apprenticeship, Stella picked up the skills of the trade including everything from hemming trousers to pattern cutting.
 Since then she has set up one of the most successful fashion brands in the country and designed the Team GB kit for the 2012 Olympics.

 Firstly, you need to decide what industry you want to start an Apprenticeship in.
 This is not just the first step, but also the most important as making sure you are learning and earning in an industry that is both your passion and your vision of your future is key.

 Never lose sight of why you’re doing it.
-Apprenticeships are not only a great way to learn a trade in a hands-on environment, they’re also a terrific way to get your foot in the door of an employer in your chosen industry.
+Apprenticeships are not only a great way to learn a trade in a hands-on environment, but they’re also a terrific way to get your foot in the door of an employer in your chosen industry.

 If you would like more information about starting out on the Apprenticeship route, contact us today on 0800 783 2545 and our experienced Apprenticeship experts will be able to talk you through it step by step.